53v3n3d4/Zukan-Icon-Theme/README.md

 > Mac/Linux `$ git clone https://github.com/53v3n3d4/Zukan-Icon-Theme.git Zukan\ Icon\ Theme`
 > Windows `$ git clone https://github.com/53v3n3d4/Zukan-Icon-Theme.git "Zukan Icon Theme"`

-> The plugin `ruamel-yaml` dependency has been removed in version 0.4.5.

 If new install, the default is to create all icons files and make them show on all themes installed.